Peter-SB/Go-Chat-App/README.md

 ### **Session Authentication and CRFT Tokens**:

-As part of this I really enjoyed learning more about session and csrf tokens, and implement them myself from scratch.
+As part of this I really enjoyed learning more about session and CSRF tokens, and implement them myself from scratch.
 While JWT and OAuth are more modern standards, session tokens are still widely used.
 Understanding how this introduces security vulnerabilities and how CSRF tokens stops these vulnerabilities was particularly interesting to learn.

 **Explanation:**